SunboX/EazyShoppingList/README.md

-EasyShopList Preview
+Eazy Shopping List - Preview
 ===

-This is a preview release of EasyShopList together with a mobile application framework based on Mootools.
+This is a preview release of EazyShoppingList together with a mobile application framework based on Mootools.
 It is not recommended for production use at this time.

 License